-- Conduct a pre-construction survey for nesting migratory birds and raptors within 7 days prior to the initiation of project activities, and map all active nests located within 50 feet of proposed construction areas. - Develop buffer zones around active nests as recommended by a qualified biologist.
-Construction activity shall be prohibited within the buffer zones until the young have fledged or the nest fails. - All inactive nests should be removed from the existing bridge during the avian non-nesting season, so as to deter avian species from nesting on the bridge.
-Inactive nests removed during the nesting season (February 1 August 31) must be surveyed prior to removal and removed by a qualified biologist. - If construction activities stop for more than 15 days, then another migratory bird and raptor survey shall be conducted within seven (7) days prior to the continuation of construction activities.
+- Conduct a pre-construction survey for nesting migratory birds and raptors within 7 days prior to the initiation of Project activities, and map all active nests located within 50 feet of proposed construction areas. - Develop buffer zones around active nests as recommended by a qualified biologist.
+Construction activity shall be prohibited within the buffer zones until the young have fledged or the nest fails. - If construction activities stop for more than 15 days, then another migratory bird and raptor survey shall be conducted within seven (7) days prior to the continuation of construction activities.

-MITIGATION MONITORING D.5.: If project activities are proposed to be conducted during the avian breeding season, Public Works staff will require final copies of the required surveys documenting relief thereof, prior to disturbances to the site.
+MITIGATION MONITORING D.5.: If Project activities are proposed to be conducted during the avian breeding season, Public Works staff will require final copies of the required surveys documenting relief thereof, prior to disturbances to the site.
 If active nests are encountered, the qualified biologist shall determine appropriate species protections buffers around active nests based on the species tolerance of disturbance, species type, nest location, and activities that will be conducted near the nest.
 Construction activities shall be prohibited within the buffer zones until the young have fledged or the nest fails.
 Active nests shall be monitored once per week, or as necessary, and a report submitted to the City of Chico Public Works Department weekly or as necessary.